robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 individual nodes and two aspects (season and land cover).
 Two season elementary-layers (summer and winter) and three land cover elementary-layers (forage, forest, and open) combined for a total of six layers.
-Single layers were composed of individuals linked by social associations, for each season and land cover combination.
-Proximity-based social network layers were generated using the R package `spatsoc` [@Robitaille_2019] in R version 4.0.1 (2020-06-06) [@R_Core_Team_2019].-->
+Single layers were composed of individuals linked by social associations, for each season and land cover combination.-->

 We generated proximity-based social networks using the R package `spatsoc` (Robitaille, Webber and Vander Wal 2019) in R version 4.0.1